EurovisionworldEurovisionworld

 The city features an efficient public transportation network, and the Liverpool John Lennon Airport is connected to numerous international destinations.

-Why will Eurovision 2023 be held in United Kingdom?
+Why was Eurovision 2023 held in United Kingdom?

 The winning country traditionally hosts the following year's contest, with some exceptions since 1958.